apache/flink/docs/dev/libs/gelly/index.md

 cp opt/lib/gelly/flink-gelly-scala_*.jar lib/
 ~~~

-Gelly's example jar includes both drivers for the library methods as well as additional example algorithms.
+Gelly's examples jar includes both drivers for the library methods as well as additional example algorithms.
 After
 configuring and starting the cluster, list the available algorithm classes:

 ~~~bash